ircv3/ircv3.github.io/_irc/index.md

 The `multi-prefix` extension allows clients to see all the statuses (i.e. voice, chanop) that other clients have in a channel rather than just the highest.
-This improves data tracking for clients and bots, and allows clients to display the privelege level of other clients more correctly.
+This improves data tracking for clients and bots, and allows clients to display the privilege level of other clients more correctly.

 The [`multi-prefix` spec](http://ircv3.net/specs/extensions/multi-prefix-3.1.html)
 details the exact messages these changes apply to and how exactly it's used.